SSL4EO-L: Datasets and Foundation Models for Landsat Imagery: Appendix

 \subsection{Reproducibility}

-Instructions to recreate the pre-training and benchmark datasets, results, or plots, can be found at \url{https://github.com/microsoft/torchgeo/tree/main/experiments/ssl4eo/landsat/README.md}.
-The TorchGeo v0.5 release should be the first release containing the datasets and models used and created in this paper.
-If you encounter any issues, please open an issue and we will clarify the documentation.
+Instructions to recreate the pre-training and benchmark datasets, results, or plots, can be found at \url{https://github.com/microsoft/torchgeo/blob/releases/v0.5/experiments/ssl4eo/landsat/README.md}.
+Listing~\ref{lst:train} shows example code for pre-training on SSL4EO-L and fine-tuning/evaluating on our benchmark datasets, and can be modified to control other aspects of the training process or to train on a different sensor/product.
+The TorchGeo v0.5 release is the first release containing the datasets and models used and created in this paper.
+If you encounter any problems, please open an issue on GitHub and we will clarify the documentation.